nds-org/developer-tutorial/README.md

 This can be done from the "Advanced Configuration" section of the Configuration Wizard.

-## Customizing NDSLabs
+## Customizing NDS Labs
-Now that you have your own instance of NDSLabs running, its time to customize it!
+Now that you have your own instance of NDS Labs running, its time to customize it!

-In order to load a custom service into NDSLabs, only two things are needed:
+In order to load a custom service into NDS Labs, only two things are needed:
 * A Docker Image
 * A JSON spec describing the Docker Image

 ### Docker Image
 The first thing you will need is a docker image.

-You can find plenty of images on hub.docker.com, including all Docker images used in NDSLabs.
+You can find plenty of images on hub.docker.com, including all Docker images used in NDS Labs.

 #### Authoring a Dockerfile
 Can't find an existing image for your service?